 Some of the magic behind Lenses is object recognition.
-Object recognition is an algorithm designed to understand the general nature of things that appear in an image.
+This is an algorithm designed to understand the general nature of things that appear in an image.
 It lets us know that a nose is a nose or an eye is an eye.
 But object recognition isn’t the same as facial recognition.
-While Lenses can recognize faces in general, they can't recognize a specific face.
+While Lenses can recognise faces in general, they can't recognise a specific face.

 We are committed to creating products that make the Snapchat app better for Snapchatters.
-That’s why our ad products are built from scratch, specifically for Snapchat.
-These include things like movie trailers in Discover, as well as Sponsored Geofilters and Lenses.
+That’s why our advertising products are built from scratch, specifically for Snapchat.
+These include things such as film trailers in Discover, as well as Sponsored Geofilters and Lenses.

 Your choices matter.
-Everyone is different and no one is going to like everything they see, so we make it easy tap to skip a video if you’re not into it, including ads.
-Ultimately, you decide what to watch, and which Lenses and Geofilters to use on your Snaps.
+Everyone is different and no one is going to like everything they see, so we make it easy to tap to skip a video if you don't like it – adverts included.
+Ultimately, you decide what to watch and which Lenses and Geofilters to use on your Snaps.

 We want you to feel understood.
-We want to understand what’s relevant to you and your life, and we want to show you things that you’ll care about.
-At the same time, we don’t want to serve ads that are so custom-tailored that they feel invasive or uncomfortable.
-It’s a difficult balance and we may not always get it right, so we are counting on Snapchatters for feedback; please consider sharing your experiences with us.
+We want to understand what’s relevant to you and your life, and we want to show you things you care about.
+At the same time, we don’t want to serve adverts that are so custom-tailored that they feel invasive or uncomfortable.
+It’s a difficult balance and we may not always get it right, so we are counting on Snapchatters for feedback – please consider sharing your experiences with us.

 Spectacles allow you to capture a moment as you experience it, without the distraction of a phone blocking your view.
 We made them into sunglasses because they are meant to be used when you’re out in the world – whether you’re on an adventure or just going about your day.
 Spectacles help you make memories you can relive again and again.

 Spectacles can hold about 100 Snaps in storage.
-When you open Snapchat, Spectacles are designed to automatically transfer those Snaps to Memories.
-By default, Memories are backed up to Snapchat servers when you’re connected to Wi-Fi.
+When you open Snapchat, Spectacles are designed to automatically transfer these Snaps to Memories.
+Memories are backed up to Snapchat servers by default when you’re connected to Wi-Fi.

 Our Community Guidelines have always said to be thoughtful and respect people’s privacy, and these ideals apply equally when you’re using Spectacles.
 Please be respectful and considerate of others.

 It’s hard to have privacy if you don’t also have security.
-That’s why we provide you with features like login verification (also known as two-factor authentication) to secure your account, and why we take considerable efforts to secure our own infrastructure.
+That’s why we provide you with features such as login verification (also known as 2-step authentication) to secure your account, and why we take considerable efforts to secure our own infrastructure.
 But there are also some steps you can take:

-- Be sure to pick a strong and unique password.
-We know it may be easier to use the same password for all your apps, but to keep your account secure please use your creative juices to come up with a unique password—and one that isn’t “Password123.”
+- Make sure you pick a strong and unique password.
+We know it may be easier to use the same password for all your apps, but to keep your account secure, please use your creative juices to come up with something unique – not “Password123”.